South Sudanese surgeon wins 2018 Nansen Refugee Award

 The award is in recognition of Dr. Atar’s outstanding commitment and self-sacrifice in providing medical services to more than 200,000 people, including approximately 144,000 refugees from Sudan’s Blue Nile state, the agency said.

 His team carries out an average of 58 operations per week in difficult conditions at the hospital in Bunj, Maban County, with limited supplies and equipment.

+The only x-ray machine is broken, the only surgical theatre is lit by a single light, and electricity is provided by generators that often break down.
 Since it is the only hospital in Upper Nile State, it is often crowded with patients and wards extend into the open air.

 South Sudan, the world’s youngest nation, gained independence from Sudan in 2011 after a peaceful referendum.

 A civil war now in its fifth year has created South Sudan Africa’s worst refugee emergency in terms of numbers and the world’s third biggest refugee crisis.

 “Dr. Atar’s work through decades of civil war and conflict is a shining example of profound humanity and selflessness,” said Filippo Grandi, the UN High Commissioner for Refugees.

 “Through his tireless efforts, thousands of lives have been saved, and countless men, women and children provided with a new chance to rebuild a future.”